monjuik/meioziz/README.md

 Tiny privacy-first event stats for indie apps.
 Zig + SQLite.
 No user tracking.

+Your app sends events to the server, like "a game was finished with the score of 567" or "in-game shop was opened".
+Meioziz keeps them for a day and calculates daily aggregates.

 It's very ecological:
 - 2.5 MB self-efficient binary,
-- 2.5 MB RAM with 10k daily events, (as SQLite keeps some indexes and cache in memory),
+- 2.5 MB RAM with 10k daily events (as SQLite keeps some indexes and cache in memory),
 - less than 1ms for the REST API responses.

 ## What's in this name?